Biographies Characteristics Analysis

 Burj Khalifa

-The Burj Khalifa is currently the tallest building in the world.
+The Burj Khalifa Tower is currently the tallest structure in the world.
 It was built quite recently: the opening took place in 2010.
-She received the status of the tallest building on July 21, 2007, when the builders surpassed in height the largest building at that time - the television tower in the American city of Blanchard.
+It received the status of the tallest building on July 21, 2007, when the builders surpassed in height the largest building at that time - the television tower in the American city of Blanchard.
 And ten months later, on May 19, 2008, Burj Khalifa became the tallest tower that has ever existed on Earth.
-The building under construction exceeded the mark of 647 meters, thus surpassing the height of the Warsaw radio tower that collapsed in 1991.
+The building under construction exceeded the mark of 647 meters, thus surpassing the height of the Warsaw radio mast that collapsed in 1991.

-Initially, according to the project, the tower was called Burj Dubai, or Dubai Tower.
-The name change took place in best traditions eastern veneration.
-At the opening ceremony of the tower, the ruler of the emirate of Dubai, and part-time vice president and prime minister of the Emirates, Mohammed al-Maktoum, said that from now on the tower will be called Burj Khalifa.
-The new name is given in honor of the now living President of the UAE, Sheikh Khalifa bin Zayed al-Nahyan.
+Initially, according to the project, the tower was called Burj Dubai, or the Dubai Tower.
+The renaming took place in best traditions Eastern veneration.
+At the opening ceremony of the tower, the ruler of the Emirate of Dubai, and concurrently the vice-president, as well as the Prime Minister of the Emirates, Mohammed al-Maktoum, said that from now on the tower will be called Burj Khalifa.
+The new name is given in honor of the current President of the UAE, Sheikh Khalifa bin Zayed al-Nahyan.

-In the basement there is a spacious parking lot, up to the 42nd floor - the Armani hotel and technical levels.
-On the 43rd there is an observation deck, up to the 110th floor - apartments and technical levels.
-Next - a restaurant, several viewing platforms, 11 floors given over to offices.
-At the very top - technical floors, and a little lower - rooms for communications and television.
+There is a spacious parking lot in the basement, up to the 42nd floor there is an Armani hotel and technical levels.
+On the 43rd there is an observation deck, up to the 110th floor there are apartments and technical levels.
+Further on there is a restaurant, several observation platforms, 11 floors are given over to offices.
+At the very top are technical floors, and just below are rooms for communications and television.
 In total, the building has 163 floors.
-An interesting feature the Burj Khalifa is astronomical observatory located on the 124th floor.
+Interesting feature Burj Khalifa tower is astronomical observatory, located on the 124th floor.

-The construction was accompanied large quantity scandals.
+Construction was accompanied big amount scandals.
 Many workers from underdeveloped countries were brought to work in the UAE South-East Asia.
-At the beginning of 2006, information was leaked to the press that skilled carpenters receive 4.34 euros a day, while laborers only 2.84 euros.
-The workers handed over their passports to employers, but they lived and worked in very poor conditions: there were many accidents at the construction site, including fatal but they are poorly documented.
-Only one death has been officially recorded.
+At the beginning of 2006, information was leaked to the press that skilled carpenters received 4.34 euros per day, while unskilled workers received only 2.84 euros.
+The workers handed over their passports to their employers, but lived and worked in very poor conditions: there were many accidents during construction, including fatal, but they were poorly documented.
+Only one death was officially recorded.

-On March 21, two and a half thousand dissatisfied with working conditions staged a pogrom at the end of the shift, destroying offices, computers, construction equipment and cars parked near the building.
+On March 21, two and a half thousand workers dissatisfied with working conditions staged a pogrom at the end of their shift, destroying offices, computers, construction equipment and cars parked near the building.
 According to official figures, the damage amounted to about half a million euros.
-The next day, most of the builders still went to work, but staged a "sit-in".
-With great difficulty, the company's management managed to calm the workers and resume construction.
+The next day, most of the builders still went to work, but staged a “sit-in strike.”
+With great difficulty, the company management managed to calm the workers and resume construction.

 Unlucky record holder

-The erection of towers, which at one time were highest buildings in the world, has always caused contemporaries great interest and a reason to be proud of the achievements of their country.
-This is not surprising, because such construction required the attraction of significant financial and technical resources and turned out to be a noticeable event even for large and wealthy countries.
-At times, the building even became an object of local folklore.
-In this regard, the fate of the Warsaw radio mast is interesting, which held the title of "the highest tower in the world" for seventeen years.
+The construction of towers, which at one time were the tallest buildings in the world, has always evoked among contemporaries big interest and a reason to be proud of the achievements of your country.
+This is not surprising, because such construction required the involvement of significant financial and technical resources and turned out to be a significant event even for large and wealthy countries.
+Sometimes the building even became an object of local folklore.
+Interesting in this regard is the fate of the Warsaw radio mast, which held the title of “the tallest tower in the world” for seventeen years.

-Built in 1974, being the tallest in the world, it has become a source of national pride for the Poles.
+Built in 1974, it, being the tallest in the world, has become a source of national pride for the Poles.
 The tower was equipped with equipment for long-wave radio broadcasting throughout Europe.
 The elevator, rising at a low speed (35 centimeters per second), reached the top in half an hour!
-The tower was held by fifteen guys, located on five levels.
-Guys and became the cause of the collapse of the unique structure.
+The tower was held in place by fifteen guy wires located on five levels.
+The guy wires caused the collapse of the unique structure.

-On August 8, 1991, due to violations made when replacing one of them, the tower first bent in half, and then “folded”, fortunately without hitting anyone.
-After that, she became a character in local jokes, ironic Poles began to jokingly call her "the longest tower in the world."
-The altitude record reached by the Warsaw radio mast held for almost seventeen years.
-Intentions to restore the unique structure were dashed against the protests of the local population, who believe that the radiation generated during the operation of the radio mast is detrimental to health.
+On August 8, 1991, due to violations committed when replacing one of them, the tower first bent in half and then “folded,” fortunately, without hitting anyone.
+After that, it became a character in local jokes; ironic Poles began jokingly calling it “the longest tower in the world.”
+The height record achieved by the Warsaw radio mast stood for almost seventeen years.
+Intentions to restore the unique structure were dashed by protests from the local population, who believe that the radiation generated during the operation of the radio tower has a detrimental effect on health.

 What's next?

-It is clear that the race high-rise construction will not stop there.
+It's clear that the race high-rise construction will not stop there.
 What will be the next altitude record?
-During the construction of the Burj Khalifa, the final height of the building was kept secret, so that when an opponent appeared, the project could be slightly adjusted upwards and "get around the competitor on a turn."
-But then there were no people who wanted to compete.
+During the construction of the Burj Khalifa tower, the final height of the building was kept secret, so that when a rival appeared, the project could be slightly adjusted upward and “beat the competitor on the bend.”
+But there were no people willing to compete then.

-Saudi Arabia's Prince Al-Waleed recently announced plans to fund a new high-rise project.
-The tower will bear the proud name "Kingdom", and the height will be as much as 1600 meters!
-The "Kingdom" will be used in the same way as the current record holder - the Burj Khalifa tower, that is, a hotel, offices and housing will be located on its floors.
-The estimated cost of the project is about 30 billion dollars, but time will tell how much the giant internal areas of the super skyscraper will be in demand.
+Saudi Arabia's Prince Alwaleed recently announced plans to finance a new high-rise project.
+The tower will bear the proud name “Kingdom”, and the height will be as much as 1600 meters!
+The Kingdom will be used in the same way as the current record holder - the Burj Khalifa tower, that is, its floors will house a hotel, offices and housing.
+The estimated cost of the project is about 30 billion dollars, but time will tell how much the gigantic internal areas of the super-skyscraper will be in demand.